#MeghanMarkle Despite Dancing The Hora At Her First Wedding Is NOT #Jewish

 — Stephanie Butnick (@stuffism) November 27, 2017

 And yet the racism has persisted to such a degree that it was a topic in the first interview that Meghan Markle and Prince Harry gave as a couple.
-So when the rumor started making the rounds that not only was Meghan Markle bi-racial, but she was also Jewish, there was a mix this time of excitement and more racism tinged with anti-Semitism, now with questions of whether or not the Church of England would marry the fifth in line to the throne to an American divorced Jew.
+So, when the rumor started making the rounds that not only was Meghan Markle bi-racial, but she was also Jewish, there was a mix of excitement and more racism, tinged with antisemitism.
+Some wondered whether or not the Church of England would marry the fifth-in-line to the throne to a divorced American Jew.

 Just this morning on Today, Savannah Guthrie was talking about Meghan Markle being Jewish, and how it’s okay with the Archbishop of Canterbury, and the couple can still get married in the church.
 She then explained that Meghan Markle’s father, Thomas Markle, Sr., is Jewish, which it seems is news to him, and according to Meghan Markle herself, her dad is of Irish ancestry.

 That’s great, but Meghan Markle isn’t Jewish.
 The “proof” that the press is using seems to come from Meghan Markle’s first wedding to Trevor Engelson.
 Engelson is Jewish, and the two had a chuppah (a canopy used in Jewish wedding ceremonies) and danced the Hora, lifting the bride and groom on chairs.
 But Markle did not convert, according to Haaretz.
-So at most, Markle was Jewish-adjacent through marriage.

-And Duncan Jeffery, the Director of Communications for Westminster Abbey has confirmed that Meghan Markle is not Jewish, and despite quotes in the press, the church had never said that Markle was Jewish.
-He says that one news agency got it wrong, and the rest spread the rumor that the press said that Markle is a Jew.
+And Duncan Jeffery, the Director of Communications for Westminster Abbey, has confirmed that Meghan Markle is not Jewish, and despite quotes in the press, the church had never said that Markle was Jewish.
+He says that one news agency got it wrong, and the rest spread the rumor.

 “[Markle’s Jewishness] is merely conjecture on the part of other people.”